mark-watson/PythonAIBook/manuscript/Knowledge_Representation_Semantic_Web_and_Linked_Data.md

 If we didn't use the OPTIONAL operator then we would not have retrieved data for the first pattern in the WHERE clause.

-We now leave our discusion of using the antiquated and no longer updated OpenCyc data and look at Python code in the next section that uses the Wikidata SPARQL server rather than DBPedia.
+We now leave our discussion of using the antiquated and no longer updated OpenCyc data and look at Python code in the next section that uses the Wikidata SPARQL server rather than DBPedia.

 ## Examples Using Wikidata Instead of DBPedia

 Wikidata uses abstract URIs instead of human readable URIs that DBPedia uses.
 Because of Wikidata's abstract URIs I usually use DBPedia when experimenting with new ideas.
 That said, there is more data in Wikidata.
 The examples in this section will get you started if you want to experiment with Wikidata.

-As with DBPedia, start with Wikidata's publich SPARQL endpoint [https://query.wikidata.org](https://query.wikidata.org).
+As with DBPedia, start with Wikidata's public SPARQL endpoint [https://query.wikidata.org](https://query.wikidata.org).
 I want to walk you through resolving abstract URIs to something human readable by starting with a SPARQL query:

 ![Wikidata public SPARQL endpoint](wikidata1.png)